Vadim-Kolchanov/Vadim-Kolchanov/README.md

 # Hello world!<a href="https://github.com/Vadim-Kolchanov"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a> My name is Vadim Kolchanov

----

 ### ✨ About Me:

 I am a Backend Developer with 3+ years of experience in developing enterprise applications.
+I have experience in companies that develop products that many people use.
+Therefore, I am happy to work with great teams to create great apps and I am proud that my work brings profit to people.

 I have a bachelor's degree in fundamental physics (equivalent computer science).
 An example of my scientific activity can be found in an [article](https://www.researchgate.net/publication/344861906) published in an international scientific journal.
 During my studies, I liked programming classes (we wrote in such languages as Pascal, C++, Matlab, Fortran, Mathematica, Python), so after graduation from the university I completely immersed myself in development.